Confirmation and fees

 After admission and prior to enrollment in the program, students are required to participate in a mandatory summer shadowing program which places them in a variety of pharmacy settings with assigned preceptors for a total of 16 hours.
 Participation in and completion of the summer shadowing program counts as a percentage of a final grade in one of the first professional year classes.
 Accepted students will receive further instruction on fulfilling this requirement.

-The College hosts a White Coat Ceremony the evening before classes begin.
-Family members are invited to observe admitted students transition into a professional pharmacy program, symbolized by the awarding of the student's first white lab coat.
-The White Coat Ceremony for students entering in fall 2016 is Friday, August 19, 2016.
+The College hosts a White Coat Ceremony for Professional Year 1 students each year.
+The White Coat Ceremony for the Class of 2022 will be held on Friday, October 5, 2018.
+Family members are invited to attend the event and observe the student's transition into the professional pharmacy program, symbolized by the awarding of the student's first white lab coat.

 Intern licenses and background checks